nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`

+Constraints:
+* Only 1 prefix for each field is allowed.
+* `NAME` has to be alphanumeric not blank.
+* `PHONE_NUMBER` has to be between 3 and 10 digits long and not blank.
+* `EMAIL` has to be in a valid email format and not blank.
+* `ADDRESS` has to not be blank.
+* All fields must be used.

 Example:
 * `add n/Kim Lai p/12345678 e/kimlai222@example.com a/KL street, block 123, #01-01`
   Adds a person with the following fields: